The Path Animation settings can be used to determine how child objects move along a certain path.

 - Tempo de avaliação

-Parametric position along the length of the curve that object following it should be at (the position is evaluated by dividing by the Path Length value).
+Parametric position along the length of the curve that object following it should be at (the position is evaluated by dividing by the Frames value).
 By default, it is linked to the global frame number, but could be keyframed to give more control over the path animation.

 Clamp the curve path children so they can’t travel past the start/end point of the curve.